 METHODS

 Study sites.

+Western Washinton; need to start broader, then describe the individual sites.

 Port of Seattle (POS, SeaTac Airport.)
 Used 2014-2020.
 This site is approximately 3 km2 south of the main runways and extending to the southern limit of Port jurisdiction.
 This land functions as a security buffer zone around the airport.
 Through the middle of the last century it was largely used as a private golf course, remnant components of which are recognizable, e.g. “sand trap” areas, hardscape around the former clubhouse.
 We categorize it as “marginal” because of the broad and varied disturbances historically incurred, proximity to intense development, and present state of low- to no management.
 The vegetation is varied, with a riparian-like zone along a drainage ditch and several plots of attempted past revegetation.
 The vegetation is mainly “weedy” with notable border hedges of wild Himalayan blackberry, Rubus befrons, patches of knapweed, Centaurea sp., wild mustard , Brassica spp., and edge patches of Big Leaf Maple, Acer macrophyllum.
 Willow, Salix spp. and a mix of tree and shrubs characteristic of Puget Sound lowland wild areas.
 Open areas with low perennial or annual weedy plants provided the main collecting areas.
 Trapping stations in this site were separated by at most a few hundred meters.
 Notably, within 300 m and 1 km of trapping stations were two honey bee (Apis mellifera) apiaries with up to 10 functioning hives.